 The SSM PEIS addressed alternative plans for DOE's defense program activities related to nuclear weapons stockpile issues at several DOE laboratories, including Lawrence Livermore National Laboratory (LLNL) in Livermore, California.
 The environmental consequences of construction and operation of the NIF were addressed in detail in the SSM PEIS, Volume III, Appendix I, entitled National Ignition Facility Project Specific Analysis (NIF PSA).
+The evaluations contained in this SEIS only address certain issues with respect to buried hazardous or radioactive materials; all other portions of the NIF PSA stand as written.

-The NIF PSA analyzed four alternative site locations and two design options for NIF, as well as the no action alternative of not constructing and operating NIF.
+The NIF PSA analyzed five alternative locations at four DOE sites and two design options for NIF, as well as the no action alternative of not constructing and operating NIF.
 The analysis concluded that the impacts of constructing and operating NIF would be minor, including a very low radiation dose to the public during operation and an extremely low potential for an accident resulting in radiation releases.
 Doses from these sources would be well below levels set in applicable regulations and guidelines.
 The analysis estimated that the impacts from such an accident would be small.
 The PSA concluded that there would be few significant differences in adverse impacts among the alternative sites.
 The Record of Decision (ROD) for the SSM PEIS was published in the Federal Register on December 26, 1996 (61 FR 68014).
 In the ROD, DOE announced its decision to construct and operate NIF at LLNL.
 Groundbreaking occurred on May 29, 1997.
-Construction of the NIF is ongoing and is expected to be completed by October 2003.
+Construction of the conventional facilities for NIF is ongoing and is expected to be completed in late 2001.